Decadent Triple Chocolate Cupcakes

 For chocolate buttercream frosting:

-2. Add the powdered sugar, and beat for a further 5 minutes.
+2. Add the powdered sugar and beat for a further 5 minutes.

 Assembling the cupcakes:

-1. The triple chocolate cupcakes cupcakes keep well in a closed container in a cool dry place for about 2 – 3 days.
+3. Sprinkle with chocolate shavings or sprinkles.
+The cupcakes keep well in a closed container in a cool dry place for 2–3 days.

 • Prep Time: 45 minutes